 Laws aren’t the only things constantly changing—people do, too.
 Your needs grow up with you.
 Once you reach your sunset years, the legal landscape looks very different, and it’s best to get your affairs in order to make things easier for everyone—you, your children, your grandchildren, your siblings, your friends, and your medical care providers.

-We at the Law Offices of Kreisher & Gregorowicz are dedicated to providing the best service we possibly can, and here’s why we believe we’re the ones who can serve you best in the area of elder law.
+We at Kreisher Marshall & Associates, LLC are dedicated to providing the best service we possibly can, and here’s why we believe we’re the ones who can serve you best in the area of elder law.

 1. We Have a Dedicated Care Coordinator.